 We exercise our duties in a number of ways:

-- We usually have five full governing body meetings each year, roughly two per term, and in between these meetings we have committee and working party meetings that deal with detail that underpins the reports the full governing body receives.
+- We usually have six full governing body meetings each year, roughly two per term.
+In between these meetings we have working party meetings that deal with the detail that underpins the reports the full governing body receives.

-- In addition governors are encouraged to attend school activities and events when we then have an opportunity, like parents, to take encouragement from the achievements of the pupils and the staff that teach and inspire them.
+- Governors are encouraged to attend school activities and events to take encouragement from the achievements of the pupils and the staff that teach and inspire them.

 - Many of us take a particular interest in a specific area of the curriculum, e.g. Maths, English or the provision for children with Special Educational Needs or Disability.
 Others focus on wider issues such as Health and Safety or Finance.
-Governors also have responsibility for monitoring the school’s progress against the Single Plan and use of the Pupil Premium and Sports Premium funding.
+Governors also have responsibility for monitoring the school’s progress against plans and use of the Pupil Premium and Sports Premium funding.

-- We seek and welcome the help and support of the Local Authority and receive reports and advice from them often resulting from officers’ visits or through their distribution of essential information from the Department for Education or Ofsted.
+- We seek and welcome the help and support of the Local Authority and receive reports and advice from them.

 - We do not deal with individual worries about the day to day running of the school as that is the job of the school’s leadership team.
 If they cannot successfully resolve concerns then these may later come before the governors through the application of appropriate policies, for example the complaints procedure.

 How do we communicate with Parents and Staff and each other between meetings?

 We maintain email communication with each other, and the Chair and Clerk seek to keep Governors as well informed as possible in between meetings.

 The minutes of Governing Body meetings are available for Parents to view in school, on request.
 Confidential matters involving, for example, named staff or pupils will not be included in these minutes.